 The main responsibilities of the Board of Supervisors include overseeing the financial operations of the Bank as well as the performance of the Board and senior management.
 The Board of Supervisors conducts special investigations and attends important meetings in specific areas to understand the Bank's operations and management and to provide supervisory advice.
 During the Reporting Period, the Board of Supervisors held three meetings, at which 47 resolutions were considered and approved.
-The special committees under the Board of Supervisors held four meetings, including two meetings convened by the Nomination Committee under the Board of Supervisors, and two meetings convened by the Supervisions.
+The special committees under the Board of Supervisors held four meetings, including two meetings convened by the Nomination Committee under the Board of Supervisors, and two meetings convened by the Supervision Committee under the Board of Supervisors.